801labs/website/content/code-of-conduct.md

 draft: false
 ---

-# 801 Labs Code of Conduct [ DRAFT - not yet in effect ]
+# 801 Labs Code of Conduct

 This document details the policies and procedures of 801 Labs, approved by the Board of Directors on the recorded date.
 This version of the Policies replaces any previously-dated Policies.